 Note: We received a media rate at the Sioux Falls Hilton Garden Inn.
 All opinions are my own.

-There are a few hotels in downtown Sioux Falls, but we stayed at the new Hilton Garden Inn, right on the river.
+There are a few hotels in downtown Sioux Falls, but we stayed at the Hilton Garden Inn, right on the river.
 It was convenient enough to walk to dinner or shops, but with the amenities we wanted including free parking, an indoor pool, and the much-needed laundry facilities.
 We had a nice view of the river and the patio and walkway below.

 201 E 8th Street, Sioux Falls, South Dakota